jdjakub/papers/prog-2022/prog22-manuscript.md

   }%
 }

+### Dimension: conceptual outlook

+The evolution of programming systems has led away from *conceptual integrity* towards an intricate ecosystem of specialized technologies and standards.
+Any attempt to unify parts of this ecosystem into a coherent whole will create *incompatibility* with the remaining parts, which becomes a major barrier to adoption.
+Designers seeking adoption are pushed to focus on localized incremental improvements that stay within the boundaries established by existing practice.
+This creates a tension between how highly they can afford to value conceptual elegance, and how open they are to the pressures imposed by society.
+We will turn to both of these opposite ends of *conceptual outlook*---*integrity* and *openness*---in more detail.

+### Example: conceptual integrity

 > I will contend that Conceptual Integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas. ---\ Fred Brooks \cite{brooks95aristo}
+It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas. \cite{brooks95aristo}

 \note{The essence of this style can be captured by the phrase “the right thing”.
 To such a designer it is important to get all of the following characteristics right: Simplicity … Correctness … Consistency … Completeness --- Richard Gabriel}

-> Conceptual integrity arises not (simply) from one mind or from a small number of agreeing resonant minds, but from sometimes hidden co-authors and the thing designed itself. ---\ Richard Gabriel \cite{DesignedAsDesigner}
+> Conceptual integrity arises not (simply) from one mind or from a small number of agreeing resonant minds, but from sometimes hidden co-authors and the thing designed itself. \cite{DesignedAsDesigner}

-The evolution of programming systems has led away from conceptual integrity, towards an intricate ecosystem of specialized technologies and standards.
-Any attempt to unify parts of this ecosystem into a coherent whole will create *incompatibility* with the remaining parts, which becomes a major barrier to adoption.
-Designers seeking adoption are pushed to focus on localized incremental improvements that stay within the boundaries established by existing practice.
-This tension manifests in two dimensions: how open we are to the pressures imposed by society, and how highly we value conceptual elegance.

-\note{JE: I'm not sure integrity and openness are orthogonal.
-They seem to be opposing tendencies in one dimension}

-### Dimension: conceptual integrity

 Perhaps the apotheosis of conceptual integrity was in early Smalltalk and Lisp machines, which were complete programming systems built around a single language.
 They incorporated capabilities commonly provided outside the programming language by operating systems and databases.
 Everything was done in one language, and so everything was represented with the datatypes of that language.
-The benefit of all code being in one language was that it became a *lingua franca*, reusable across all contexts.
+The benefit of all code being in one language was that it became a *lingua franca*, reusable across all contexts. \joel{tautology sentence? the benefit of all code being in one language is that it became a common language.} A similar drive exists in the Python programming language, which follows the principle that “There should be one---and preferably only one---obvious way to do it” in order to promote community consensus on a single coherent style.

-\note{JE - Unix files are such a buggy low-level abstraction that I'm not sure we should even consider them an example of conceptual integrity.
-We also discuss them under granularity and composability, which is where I think they belong.

-UNIX offers a kind of conceptual integrity in the way that many sorts of things are manifested as files.
-Files provide a universal API for reading and writing an array of bytes.
-But this abstraction has many exceptions.
-Directories are special kinds of files with special operations.
-Hardware devices are files, but require special `ioctl` operations.
-Many commands expect files containing newline separators.
-}

 In addition to Smalltalk and Lisp, many programming languages focus on one kind of data structure \cite{MemMod}: